sord0250/Python-Automation/README.md

 ## Coding the Script in VS Code
 ### Initial Setup

-This lab will give the instructions for a **Windows OS users**.
-A quick note here for non-window users: most of this can be done on any OS because the majority is done in the VSCode application.
+This lab will give the instructions for a **Windows OS user**.
+A quick note here for non-Window users: most of this can be done on any OS because the majority is done in the VSCode application.
 The last step, scheduling the task, will differ depending on your OS.

 - Download VSCode if you don't already have it installed.
-Here is a link you can download if from: [VSCode](https://code.visualstudio.com/download)
+Here is a link you can download it from: [VSCode](https://code.visualstudio.com/download)

 - Ensure that Python is downloaded onto your device!!